Charlie-Huang/Tensorflow_Object_Tracking_Video/README.md

 According to the LICENSE file of the original code,

-  - Me and original author hold no liability for any damages
+  - Me and original author hold no liability for any damages;
-  - Do not use this on commercial!
+  - Do not use this on commercial!.

 ## 5.State of the Project